kstajer/city-coords-api/README.md

 ### Info

-This API was made for educational purposes, so I could get familiar with HTML methods.
+This API was made for educational purposes, so I could get familiar with HTTP methods.
 Its database contains only few hundreds of Polish cities.

 ### Methods